 - Joseph Wait sold a lot, measuring eight rods ten links, on East St., to Elizabeth Caldwell, widow of Thomas Caldwell, May 6, 1829.
 She removed a dwelling from another site, built in 1775, to this spot.
 Her home, the “Elizabeth Caldwell house“, is at 27 East St

-- Mr. Wait moved a building used as a wash house, from the House of Correction grounds, and remodelled into the dwelling.
+- Mr. Wait moved a building used as a wash-house, from the House of Correction grounds, and remodeled into the dwelling.
 The house still stands at 31 East St., and is known as the “Insane Asylum Wash House.”

 - Joseph Wait also bought a building, built for a grocery store by James Quimby on the corner of East and County Streets, and moved it to a place on his lot in 1850.
 That is the building which is now at 33 East St, known as the “Old Store.”
 The 1856 and 1872 Ipswich Village maps both show that J. Wait owned 33 and 35 East St.

 - Joseph Wait’s home at 35 East Street continued in the family and is known as the Luther Wait house.
 Rebecca D. Wait, widow of Joseph, and others sold to Luther Wait and others, children of Wm.R.
 Wait, the house and land.

 The 1832 “Philander” Ipswich map shows the window Elizabeth Caldwell at 27 East St. with B. Dawson next, and S. Spiller beyond, on the same side.
 The Spiller remained for years, but the “B. Dawson” house disappeared.
 From Memento Mori:

 - Benjamin Dawson died May 15, 1861, aged 78 yrs.